oasis-main/oasis-rpi/README.md

 4. Shell setup_scripts for installing and configuring necessary packages

 The active system is controllable via web interface at https://dashboard.oasis-x.io, where we offer additional cloud tools.
-Alternatively, all oasis-cpu instances can be managed asynchronously through the importable python API.
+Alternatively, all oasis-rpi instances can be managed asynchronously through the importable python API.

 Breaking changes may be merged into master until the official 1.0.0 release Connect your devices to oasis-network view data remotely, control connected appliances, and get over-the-air updates.